bad6e/credit_cards/proof_doc.md

 [Type of Credit Card](https://www.toomanymiles.com/types-of-credit-cards)

-Airline, Hotel, or Travel Credit Cards?
-There are many categories to choose from and within those categories there are many different types of cards.
-Do you want cards that you can redeem travel expenses directly or do want cards with specific airline points?
-Are you loyal to one airline or do you fly the cheapest fare always?
-These questions are tough to answer so we have created a series of articles detailing how to begin the selection process to find the travel credit card that BEST fits your travel needs.
+Airline, hotel, or travel rewards?
+There are several card categories to choose from, and many types of cards within those categories.
+Do you want a card that allows you can redeem travel expenses directly, or a card to earn points towards flights on a specific airline?
+Are you loyal to one airline or hotel franchise, or do you always choose the flights and accomodations with the lowest prices?
+These are some quesitons to ask yourself as you decide which cards to apply for.
+They're tough questions, so we have created a series of articles to help you get started.
+Let's find the travel credit card that BEST fits your travel needs.

-THE FIRST STEP TO UNDERSTANDING TRAVEL CREDIT CARDS IS TO LEARN HOW TO BEST USE THIS SITE.
-IN FACT, THERE ARE LOTS OF RESOURCES OUT THERE FOR CREDIT CARDS - SOME GOOD, MOST BAD.
-THIS ARTICLE SHOWS HOW WE DIFFER FROM THE COMPETITION AND WHAT OUR COMPETITIVE ADVANTAGES ARE!
+THE FIRST STEP TO UNDERSTANDING TRAVEL CREDIT CARDS IS LEARNING HOW TO USE TOO MANY MILES TO YOUR ADVANTAGE.
+THERE ARE LOTS OF RESOURCES OUT THERE TO LEARN ABOUT CREDIT CARDS - SOME GOOD, MOST BAD.
+WE ARE DIFFERENT FROM THE COMPETITION.
+LEARN ABOUT OUR COMPETITIVE EDGE!

-THERE ARE FOUR TYPES OF TRAVEL CREDIT CARDS - AIRLINE CARDS, HOTEL CARDS, TRANSFERRABLE POINT CARDS, AND STATEMENT CREDIT TRAVEL CARDS.
-THIS ARTICLE FOCUSES HIGH LEVEL OF THE PROS AND CONS OF APPLYING FOR STATEMENT CREDIT TRAVEL CARDS.
+I BREAK DOWN THE PROS AND CONS OF STATEMENT CREDIT TRAVEL CARDS.

-THERE ARE FOUR TYPES OF TRAVEL CREDIT CARDS - AIRLINE CARDS, HOTEL CARDS, TRANSFERRABLE POINT CARDS, AND STATEMENT CREDIT TRAVEL CARDS.
-THIS ARTICLE FOCUSES HIGH LEVEL OF THE PROS AND CONS OF APPLYING FOR AIRLINE SPECIFIC CREDIT CARDS.
+I EXPLORE THE ADVANTAGES AND DISADVANTAGES OF AIRLINE-SPECIFIC CREDIT CARDS.

-IF YOU DECIDE TO READ JUST ONE POST ON TOO MANY MILES, I SUGGEST THIS ONE.
-THE SIMPLE TRICK OUTLINED IN THIS ARTICLE IS HOW I HAVE MANAGED TO RACK UP HUNDREDS OF THOUSANDS OF MILES BY OPENING A PLETHORA OF CREDIT CARDS WITHOUT PAYING ANY OF THE CREDIT CARD FEES.
+IF YOU READ JUST ONE POST ON TOO MANY MILES, READ THIS ONE.
+I REVEAL THE SIMPLE TRICK I'VE USED TO RACK UP HUNDREDS OF THOUSANDS OF MILES BY OPENING A PLETHORA OF CREDIT CARDS WITHOUT PAYING ANY FEES.

 ### About Page